Fundamentals of Macronutrients

 Say what?
-Yep, we absolutely need fat to survive it helps us with vitamin absorption, hormones and their regulation, keeps our brain functioning properly among some of the things which are pretty important.
+Yep, we need fat to survive it helps us with vitamin absorption, hormones and their regulation, keeps our brain functioning properly among some of the things which are pretty significant.

 How much is enough?

-Always asking this question, huh?
-Well we all know too much is too much but how much is enough?
+Always ask this question, huh?
+Well, we all know too much is too much but how much is enough?

 A consistent range is 15-45% or .35-.7 grams per pound of lean body mass.
 That can be calculated just like the protein.